 Everything you need to know about growing tree ferns

-Let establish right from the very beginning of this blog post that I am no expert.
-I’m not a professional gardener.
+Let’s establish right from the very beginning of this blog post that I am no tree fern expert.
+We live in London and had never even had any outdoor space until moving into this house.
 I only planted my first garden plant at the end of last summer.
-But, I have fallen hook line and sinker in love with creating our outdoor space -the planning, the design and now the planting and even the maintaining of it (you have that in writing now so no whinging about weeding from now on).
+But, I have fallen hook line and sinker in love with creating our little yarden – the planning, the design and now the planting and even the maintaining of it (you have that in writing now so no whinging about weeding from now on).

 I really have loved the entire process.
 I only wish I’d discovered my love of gardening sooner as I now have a great deal of learning and catching up to do.
 I’m kind of picking it up as I go along, I don’t always get it right but I think gardening is a little bit like that, you have your success stories, like the broad beans that I just threw into some soil, ignored them for a few weeks and voila we have a bean stalk that even Jack would be proud of.

 On the flip side though, you also have your absolute howlers, like the supposedly indestructible ivy that continuously looses the will to live within a week of moving in – EVERY BLUMMIN’ TIME.
 There are so many variables and components involved.
 I suppose it’s a bit like baking a cake, you might follow the recipe to the letter but you wont get it right every time.

 “We used our tree ferns to zone the different spaces in our garden.”

 One of our biggest success stories has been our tree ferns.
 Affectionately referred to as the twins, Arnold and Danny.
 They are one of the main points of interest in the middle of our garden.
 They really give it the wow factor.
 We realised more than ever this year when we trimmed off all of the leaves, just how much they were missed for the few weeks that it took for them to grow back.
 The garden almost looked smaller as we immediately lost that sense of depth in not having something to separate and zone the space.